How To Prepare For Med School Interviews: Common Questions

 8. What to Wear for Medical School Interview?

-For your med school interview, you should dress professionally but not overly formal.
-Business casual style is usually a safe bet.
+You should dress professionally but not overly formal for your med school interview.
+Business casual is usually a safe bet.
 Stick with solid, neutral colors and err on the side of modesty.
-Also, be sure to appear neat and tidy -- no wrinkled clothes or messy hair.
+Also, be sure to appear neat and tidy—no wrinkled clothes or messy hair.

 Final Thoughts

 Medical school interviews can be intimidating.
-However, by learning how to prepare for a medical school interview, what you should and shouldn’t discuss, and special tips from a current medical student, you’re well on your way to a successful interview performance.
+However, by learning how to prepare for one, what to discuss, and special tips from a current medical student, you’ll be well on your way to a successful interview performance.

-Follow our guide to place yourself at an advantage over other candidates and strengthen your chances of getting accepted into medical school!
+Follow our guide to gain an advantage over other candidates and strengthen your chances of being accepted into medical school!

 Subscribe to Our Newsletter